Our role in relation to station and train crowding

-The Department for Transport (DfT) monitors the levels of crowding and on the top 10 most crowded train services.
-They encourage train operating companies to plan their timetables to accommodate the passengers expected throughout the morning and evening peak periods.
+The Department for Transport (DfT) monitors the levels of crowding and publishes details about top 10 most crowded train services.
+They expect train operating companies to plan their timetables to accommodate the passengers expected throughout the morning and evening peak periods.
 Separate regimes penalise operators for late trains or for services that do not meet the agreed timetable.

 DfT's contact details